evansbenj/ancient_monkeys.md/7_kmer_mtDNA_assembly.md

 # Starting to look better

 When I used the raw trimmed data to feed into RepArk, the resulting kmer contigs were very fragmented but matched pretty much the entire mtDNA.
+I think some of these are probably numts.

 Next step is to try just mapping the raw data to the consensus seq from the map to rhemac mtDNA.
 I think this might work.

 Here are some commands I used to get the highest coverage and longest kmer contigs:
 ```